-- As our robotic products market potential is seen by others, more competitors enter the market, which will lead to price competition and a decline in profit margins; - A recession will lead to a decline in customer demand in our robotic products and services; - Some of the products are currently assembled by suppliers in China, which may delay the supply if they are affected by international shipping, epidemic, geopolitical conflicts and other factors; - We anticipate that our general and administrative expenses will increase in the future as a result because of the increased costs associated with being a public company.
+- As our robotic products market potential is seen by others, more competitors enter the market, which will lead to price competition and a decline in profit margins; - A recession could lead to a decline in customer demand in our robotic products and services; - Some of the products are currently assembled by suppliers in China, which may delay the supply if they are affected by international shipping, epidemic, geopolitical conflicts and other factors;

+- We expect our general and administrative expenses to increase in the future due to the costs associated with operating as a public company.
 These increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, attorneys, and accountants, and personnel-related stock-based compensation costs, among other expenses, and, in the case of public company-related expenses, services associated with strengthening our internal control over financial reporting, maintaining compliance with Nasdaq listing and SEC reporting requirements, director and officer liability insurance costs, and investor and public relations costs, among other expenses. - Inflationary pressures are also a concern as it is difficult to make reliable projections for the cost of components.
-This means profit margins could be affected, and our pricing would need to be re-evaluated on a regular basis. - The rising Rising interest rate rates will lead to a higher borrowing cost costs.
-It will increase our cost costs for any potential future borrowing and financing activities.
+This means profit margins could be affected, and our pricing would need to be re-evaluated on a regular basis. - Rising interest rates will lead to higher borrowing costs.
+It will increase our costs for any potential future borrowing and financing activities.
 Higher interest rates reduce consumer spending and business investment, causing the economy to contract, which will impact on our business and will reduce our customers' purchasing power. - We may adopt a new compensation plan that will introduce adjustments to executive compensation packages and will have a new vesting schedule.
 The potential impact of a new compensation plan may include increased costs associated with higher executive salaries and performance-based incentives.
 Additionally, a new vesting schedule may impact employee retention and talent acquisition strategies.
 The ultimate impact of the plan will be decided by the terms of the final plan, which are subject to approval by the Compensation Committee.